Wai Kru Festival

 After the ceremony, the monks distribute flowers and fruits to the fans.

 You can book a trip to the tattoo master Sak Yant any day in Pattaya.
-There is no need to go to the Wai Kru festival.
+There is no need to go specifically for this to the Wai Kru festival.